flandreas/antares-source/README.md

 * Reference the new release page in `index.md`
 * New blog page with release announcement

+Build the website locally using `bundle exec jekyll serve` and test it by browsing http://127.0.0.1:4000/.

 Commit, push and tag the website repo with release version (e.g. "v0.4.0").
-After that, the "Release " on the
- GitHub project can be released using the committed tag.
+After that, the "Release" on the GitHub project can be released using the committed tag.

 ### Deployment test

 Delete your local release, download the new release from the website, download a sample project